cjavad/hashit/docs/README.md

-One of the reasons i created this program was because i thougth (from README.rst) that the current naming convention for hashing and file verification tools on debian based systems (they did better on bsd but still) where seriosly inefficent by seperating each hash into a diffrent tool (yes i am aware of that these tools are implemented in C and making them into one program could most likely also cause the same kind of confusion) so hashit ships with all hash functions in one program/command where md5 is the default.
+One of the reasons i created this program was because i thougth (from README.rst) that the current naming convention for hashing and file verification tools on debian based systems (they did better on bsd but still) where seriosly inefficent by seperating each hash into a different tool (yes i am aware of that these tools are implemented in C and making them into one program could most likely also cause the same kind of confusion) so hashit ships with all hash functions in one program/command where md5 is the default.

 See [docs/hashes.md](hashes.md) for the diffrent types of hashes supported